globalcve/globalcve/README.md

 # 🌍 GlobalCVE

-**GlobalCVE** is an open-source platform that aggregates and visualizes CVE (Common Vulnerabilities and Exposures) data from around the world.
-Our mission is to unify global vulnerability intelligence and make it accessible, searchable, and actionable for security researchers, developers, and analysts.
+**GlobalCVE** is an open-source platform designed to unify vulnerability intelligence from across the web.
+Instead of jumping between fragmented sources, researchers and developers can search, compare, and track CVEs in one place.
+Many existing databases miss listings that others include — for example, CVEs found on one site may be absent from another.
+GlobalCVE bridges those gaps, helping the community stay informed and ahead of emerging threats.
 ---

 ## 🚀 Project Goals